macmillanpublishers/bookmaker/README.md

 Each of the following fields is used for various purposes throughout the Bookmaker toolchain:

 * title.
 Required for ebook metadata.
-If not found, will fallback to "Unknown".
+If not found, will fallback to input file name.
 * author.
 Required for ebook metadata.
 If not found, will fallback to "Unknown".
 * productid.
 Required for file naming.
 If not found, will fallback to input file name.
 * printid.
 Required for file naming.
 If not found, will fallback to input file name.